 Christmas magic with Laurel and Hardy lookalikes reproduces all the best fun and laughter from these seasoned legends.

-Introducing two fantastic speciality lookalikes with a magician creating an impressive fork bending illusion – both with a very good knowledge of Laurel & Hardy.
-Are you getting married?
+Introducing two fantastic speciality lookalikes with a magician creating an impressive fork bending illusion – both with a very good knowledge of Laurel & Hardy for Christmas events.

 Looking for more than a table magician?
 What would life be without a touch of Christmas magic any time of year?

-Christmas Magic – Laurel and Hardy Lookalikes
+Laurel and Hardy Lookalikes Christmas Magic

 The team was composed of English thin man Stan Laurel (1890–1965) and American fat man Oliver Hardy (1892–1957).

 They became well known during the late 1920s through the mid-1940s for their slapstick comedy, with Laurel playing the clumsy and childlike friend of the pompous bully Hardy.

 On December 1, 1954, the pair made one American television appearance when they were surprised and interviewed by Ralph Edwards on his live NBC-TV program This Is Your Life.

 The official Laurel and Hardy appreciation society is known as The Sons of the Desert which was named after a fictitious fraternal society featured in the Laurel and Hardy film of the same name.
 (Wikipedia)